Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Related Work

 While few-shot CoT can provide more detailed reasoning guidance, it requires labeled examples which can be unavailable for a new task.
 To tackle this problem, \citet{yasunaga2024large} propose analogical prompting to guide LLMs to self-generate relevant exemplars as few-shot demonstrations, which is similar to analogical reasoning, \ie\ humans can address new problems by drawing analogy from relevant past experience \citep{vosniadou1989similarity,holyoak2012analogy}.
-In this work, we step forward to explore the intrinsic principle of analogical reasoning in LLMs.
+LBS3 \citep{luo2024let} explores curriculum learning which can better reflect human learning habits.
+In this work, we step forward to explore the intrinsic principle of LLM analogical reasoning.
 Specifically, we aim to investigate whether LLMs can authentically exhibit such reasoning capabilities and determine the extent to which the relevance of self-generated examples contributes to enhancing this process.